microsoft/glue/README.md

 - of columns _intent_ (ground-truth LUIS-intent) and _text_ (utterance of the text, max length of 500 characters).
 - We recommend you to put the input file in the subfolder `input`.

-You can find an [example text file](input/testset-example.txt) as well as [example audio files]() following the respective links.
+You can find an [example text file](example/input/testset-example.txt) as well as [example audio files]() following the respective links.

 ## How to use GLUE
-The following section describes how to run the individual modules via the orchtestrator.
+The following section describes how to run the individual modules via the orchestrator.

 ### Scenario 1: Speech-to-Text (STT)
 This scenario describes how you can batch-transcribe audio files using GLUE.
 A potential use case can be that you do not have reference transcriptions to the audio files yet and want to accelerate the transcription-process, by "pre-labeling" the data.
 The recognitions might not be perfect, but it helps you to have a much better time by providing a starting point.